Unbiased Rug Pad Guide

 The challenge here is there is no one size fits all answer.
-However, there’s a few things you can consider.
+However, there are a few things you can consider.

-- If you’re putting the rug pad on carpet, there are carpet specific pads that may be preffered.
+- If you’re putting the rug pad on carpet, there are carpet specific pads that may be preferred.
 Rugger based pads could wear on the carpet with time.

 Rug pad thickness

 Another decision you’re going to make is how thick of a rug pad you want.

 Some people like to go with the “squish test:” pinch the pad between your fingers and figure out more comfortable.

 But there’s more to it than that.
 The thickness can affect the performance, functionality, and safety.

 You’ll find rugs pads anywhere from 1/16″ to ½”.
 That’s an 8x difference in thickness!
 Usually, people tend toward thicker pad, but there are times where thick may NOT be better: